DasDigitaleMomentum/wbridge/src/wbridge/help/en/actions.md

 ## Troubleshooting

-Run disabled or failing
+Run failing
-- Enable HTTP trigger in Settings if you rely on HTTP actions.
 - Check the Status page for logs (requests, errors).
-- Confirm the endpoint is reachable (Settings → Health check).
+- Confirm the endpoint is reachable (use Endpoints Health in Settings).

 Validation failures
 - Name must be non‑empty and unique.